Emma Roberts’ Makeup Artist Swears By This Blush Contouring Technique

 Apply Farther Up The Cheekbones

 “For a sculpting effect, I usually start applying in the midline of the cheekbones — slightly away from the edge of the nose, starting almost halfway into the apples of the cheeks and outwards towards the center of the ear,” Scibelli explains.
 “This will give a more sculpted, contoured effect, without accentuating too much of the roundness of the apples of the cheeks out.”
 Pro tip: Aunique recommends smiling when applying the blush because when you grin afterward, you’ll see the color in this area.
+This will help to really make your cheekbones pop.

 To add to that, Henney recommends to, “be careful of how strong the pigment is of the product you are using.”
 Less is more in this case.
 And for a natural look, she adds, “always ensure to blend out the edges.
 Add a little foundation to a damp Beauty Blender [sponge] to assist with this.”
 In fact, Henney notes that this is also a great trick if you’ve overdone it with the blush (it happens!) and need to pull the color back.